spack/spack/lib/spack/docs/build_systems/cmakepackage.rst

 CMakePackage
 ------------

-Like Autotools, CMake is a build script generator.
+Like Autotools, CMake is a build-script generator.
 Designed by Kitware, CMake is a popular up-and-coming build system.
-It is becoming the dominant build system used by new projects, and many older projects are switching to it as well.
+It is `becoming the dominant build system <https://trends.google.com/trends/explore?date=all&q=autoconf,automake,cmake,scons>`_ used by new projects, and many older projects are switching to it as well.

 Unlike Autotools, CMake can generate build scripts for builders other than Make: Ninja, Visual Studio, etc. It is therefore cross-platform,